High availability: High availability through redundancy

+So for example if each of your components has only 50% availability, by using 10 of components in parallel, you can achieve 99.9023% availability.

+Two kinds of redundancy are passive redundancy and active redundancy.

 Passive redundancy is used to achieve high availability by including enough excess capacity in the design to accommodate a performance decline.
 The simplest example is a boat with two separate engines driving two separate propellers.
 The boat continues toward its destination despite failure of a single engine or propeller.
 A more complex example is multiple redundant power generation facilities within a large system involving electric power transmission.
 Malfunction of single components is not considered to be a failure unless the resulting performance decline exceeds the specification limits for the entire system.

 Active redundancy is used in complex systems to achieve high availability with no performance decline.
 Multiple items of the same kind are incorporated into a design that includes a method to detect failure and automatically reconfigure the system to bypass failed items using a voting scheme.
 This is used with complex computing systems that are linked.
 Internet routing is derived from early work by Birman and Joseph in this area.
 Active redundancy may introduce more complex failure modes into a system, such as continuous system reconfiguration due to faulty voting logic.

 Zero downtime system design means that modeling and simulation indicates mean time between failures significantly exceeds the period of time between planned maintenance, upgrade events, or system lifetime.
 Zero downtime involves massive redundancy, which is needed for some types of aircraft and for most kinds of communications satellites.
 Global Positioning System is an example of a zero downtime system.

 Fault instrumentation can be used in systems with limited redundancy to achieve high availability.
-Maintenance actions occur during brief periods of down-time only after a fault indicator activates.
+Maintenance actions occur during brief periods of downtime only after a fault indicator activates.
 Failure is only significant if this occurs during a mission critical period.

 Modeling and simulation is used to evaluate the theoretical reliability for large systems.
 The outcome of this kind of model is used to evaluate different design options.
 A model of the entire system is created, and the model is stressed by removing components.
 Redundancy simulation involves the N-x criteria.
 N represents the total number of components in the system. x is the number of components used to stress the system.
 N-1 means the model is stressed by evaluating performance with all possible combinations where one component is faulted.
 N-2 means the model is stressed by evaluating performance with all possible combinations where two component are faulted simultaneously.